rocky-linux/documentation/docs/guides/containers/podman-nextcloud.md

 buildah images -a
 ```

-Now, we're going to set up a bunch of local folders on the host server (*not* in any Podman container), so that we can rebuild our containers and databases without fear of losing all of our files:
+Now, we are going to set up a bunch of local folders on the host server (*not* in any Podman container), so that we can rebuild our containers and databases without fear of losing all of our files:

 ```bash
 mkdir -p /usr/local/nc/nextcloud /usr/local/nc/apps /usr/local/nc/config /usr/local/nc/data
 ```

-Lastly, we're going to create the script that will actually build the Nextcloud container for us:
+Lastly, we are going to create the script that will actually build the Nextcloud container for us:

 ```bash
 vi run.sh
 ```

-And here's all the code you need for that.
-Make sure you change the IP address for `MYSQL_HOST` to the docker container that's running your MariaDB instance.
+And here is all the code you need for that.
+Ensure you change the IP address for `MYSQL_HOST` to the docker container that is running your MariaDB instance.

 ```
 #!/bin/bash